Spring maintenance can be a chore so let's narrow it down to the most important items.

 6. Termite damage can be indicated by droppings around small holes in your logs, mud tunnels or tubes, or even by spotting visible ant-like insects with white wings.
 Treat termites with Spectracide foaming spray, a portable sprayer dispensing a termiticide like Termidor, or calling in a professional exterminator.

 8. Finally check your HVAC system to ensure that leaves or dirt haven’t collected on the fan blades or grill.
-This will block the air flow necessary for efficient operation and cost you energy dollars.
+This will block the airflow necessary for efficient operation and cost you energy dollars.

 These top 6 spring maintenance tips can help keep your log cabin in top condition.
-Once you've finished them you can open the doors, let the dogs run and enjoy the spring!
+Once you've finished them you can open the doors, let the dogs run, and enjoy the spring!

 Read our pages on cabin repair and cabin restoration to learn why cabin maintenance is so important.